-2019 provided mixed reviews for the blackberry crop.
-Warmer winter temperatures increased fruit production but over-production kept prices lower.
-Prices are slowly recovering from the bottom of the market last year.
+2021 provided good reviews for blackberries.
+Warmer winter temperatures increased fruit production.
+Prices are slowly recovering.
 Given the climate of Skagit County, blackberries have the potential to become a much larger player in Skagit County fruit production.

 BULB CROPS

 Approximately 1,000 acres of tulips and daffodils are grown in Skagit County.
 They are sold for both cut flowers and bulbs and shipped throughout the U.S. and Canada.
 About 20 million bulbs are harvested each summer in Skagit County.
 About 75 million cut flowers are grown in greenhouses and fields, accounting for over 50% of overall sales.
 About 500 acres of tulips are grown in the Valley, which represents 75% of U.S. commercial production.
 Skagit County is known worldwide for its Tulip Festival, which occurs the entire month of April.
 The Tulip Festival began in 1984 and now brings an estimated 300,000 visitors and \$65 million in revenue to the county.